 - And at the end it shows the fallout at the League of Nations, and Japan's delegates walking out.

 - Red Herring: The Fakir at the beginning of the story warns Tintin to watch out for a dark-haired Asian man with glasses, whom Tintin briefly suspects may be his Chinese visitor.
 But no, that guy loses his mind as soon as he appears.
 Funnily enough, Tintin isn't at all suspicious when he first meets Mitsuhirato, who also matches the description.

 - The joke is that the warning is almost completely useless, because practically everyone Tintin meets in China is a dark-haired yellow-skinned man with glasses...

 - Seppuku: Mitsuhirato commits it after being captured.
 As was usual for the time in western sources, this is instead called 'hara-kiri'.

-- Shout-Out: Hergé was so grateful for Zhang Chongren's help that he named the character Chang Chong-chen after him (it's a different transliteration scheme).
+- Hergé was so grateful for Zhang Chongren's help that he named the character Chang Chong-chen after him, (it's a different transliteration scheme).

 - Tagalong Kid: Chang.